TheMetalHead/moOde-CD-Rip-and-Play/README.md

 # Usage:

   Insert the CD into the drive.
 The CD will be checked to see if it has been previously ripped.
-If not, the rippinf process will take about 12 minutes.
+If not, the ripping process will take about 12 minutes.
 After this, the CD will be ejected and moOde will play the ripped files.
 If the CD has been previously ripped, it will be ejected and moOde will play the ripped files.